anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 At any time, the _Governance_ and _Bridge_ contracts must store:

-- a hash of the current Namada epoch's active validator set
+- a hash of the current Namada epoch's consensus validator set
-- a hash of another epoch's active validator set.
-When the bridge is first deployed, this will also be the current Namada epoch's active validator set, but after the first validator set update is submitted to the _Governance_ smart contract, this hash will always be an adjacent Namada epoch's active validator set i.e. either the previous epoch's, or the next epoch's
+- a hash of another epoch's consensus validator set.
+When the bridge is first deployed, this will also be the current Namada epoch's consensus validator set, but after the first validator set update is submitted to the _Governance_ smart contract, this hash will always be an adjacent Namada epoch's consensus validator set i.e. either the previous epoch's, or the next epoch's

 In the case of the _Governance_ contract, these are hashes of a map of